Learn about actual and potential costs

 Find the vendor to meet your needs

-This market exhibits a moderate level of concentration, with the top two players, Quest Diagnostics Inc. and Laboratory Corporation of America Holdings (commonly known as LabCorp), controlling a significant share of the market .
+This market exhibits a moderate level of concentration, with the top four suppliers accounting between 30.0% to 50.0% of the total market share.
 The rest of the medical laboratory services market remains highly fragmented and competitive.
-In fact, there...
+In fact, there are about 3,400 companies offering medical laboratory services in the United...
 Subscribe to learn more.

 Questions to ask potential suppliers